From the case files of Ed and Lorraine Warren

 After Walsh’s announcement, the crowd dispersed and the frenzy died down.
 Those who believe in ghosts complain Walsh was less interested in finding the truth than killing the publicity.
 “I know the things that I saw and the things the police saw in my presence, and it was real,” said the Rev. Bill Charbonneau, who taught a course on the occult at St. Joseph’s College in West Hartford, Conn.
 “It certainly was not explicable in normal terms.”
 Charbonneau said he studied the paranormal at a university in Rome, and was called upon many times as an exorcist.
 While at the Goodin house, he said he was sitting with young Marcia when she screamed at him to turn around.
 Just then, the bureau slid rapidly from one side of the room to another with no one having touched it.
 Later while alone in the basement of the house, he heard an ugly voice singing Christmas carols.
 He found the voice coming from Sam the cat.
 Whatever was happening, Charbonneau said, it was centered around Marcia, because she could “sense” the occurrences as they were about to happen.
 But she definitely did not create them, he said.
 “It wasn’t a hoax, it definitely wasn’t a hoax,” he said.
 “In terms of whether it was poltergeist activity or whatever it was causing it, I was thrown out of the city before I could do anything about it.”
 He said Walsh threatened him with arrest if he ever came back to Bridgeport.

-The house on Lindley St. today sits next to a condominium complex.
-Its weathered brown and yellow paint is peeling and the lawn unkempt.
-Laura and Gerald Goodin both have died and Marcia Goodin , who would be 34, could not be located.
+The last time I saw the Lindley Street house it sat next to a condominium complex.
+It was weathered brown and yellow paint is peeling and the lawn unkempt.
+Laura and Gerald Goodin both have died and Marcia Goodin location is unknown.
 Most of those contacted that were involved with the case said the bizarre experience has never really left their minds.
 The Warrens call it “one of the most famous, well documented poltergeist cases in history,” and rated it a 10 on a one-to-10 scale of supernatural things they’ve seen in their 50 years of experience.